Faculty of Graduate Studies

 In 1961 when CME became Loma Linda University, the University assumed oversight of the graduate education conducted by La Sierra College in Riverside, California.
 By 1963, the School of Graduate Studies had been renamed the Graduate School—with a home in a new building, named Frederick Griggs Hall in honor of a former department chair.
 The two campuses comprising Loma Linda University—La Sierra and Loma Linda—were separated in 1990.

 In 2005, the Graduate School was restructured as the Faculty of Graduate Studies.
-It continues to provide oversight of graduate programs, supported by other schools of the University; promote and encourage independent judgment, mastery of research techniques, and contribution to scholarly communication; and relate intellectual achievements to the service of humankind.
+Since then, the FGS has continued to provide oversight of graduate programs, supported by other schools of the University; promote and encourage independent judgment, mastery of research techniques, and contribution to scholarly communication; and relate intellectual achievements to the service of humankind.

 In the Faculty of Graduate Studies of Loma Linda University, the essential concern of both faculty and students is the quest for meaning.
 Because this quest is served by knowledge, graduate students are obliged to achieve both broad and detailed mastery of their field of study.
 They also participate with the faculty in the process by which knowledge is augmented.